-It is well-documented that people of color have disproportionate contact with the criminal legal system across all age groups and at all stages of involvement82-85 and are more likely to experience LFOs.^{13,15} In a 2012 report, the Research Working Group, Task Force on Race and the Criminal Justice System, convened to address racial inequities in Washington's criminal legal system, concluded that race/ethnicity influences criminal legal system outcomes more than crime commission rates.86 The Task Force found that racial/ethnic bias "distorts decision-making at various stages in the criminal [legal] system, contributing to disparities."86 In 2017, the U.S. Commission on Civil Rights found that "unchecked discretion or stringent requirements to impose fines or fees can lead and have led to discrimination and inequitable access to justice" with evidence that "the impacts of these practices have been borne by communities of color..." and those experiencing financial poverty.13
+It is well-documented that people of color have disproportionate contact with the criminal legal system across all age groups and at all stages of involvement73-76 and are more likely to experience LFOs. ^{9,59} In 2010, the Task Force on Race and the Criminal Justice System was convened to address racial inequities in Washington State's criminal legal system.
+Its 2012 report concluded that racial bias influences criminal legal system outcomes more than the rate at which crimes are committed (crime commission rates).
+Pecifically, "facially race-neutral policies that have a disparate impact on people of color contribute significantly to [inequities] in the criminal [legal] system", and "racial and ethnic bias distorts decision-making at various stages in the criminal [legal] system, contributing to [inequities]."
+In a 2021 update, the Task Force built on previous work and evaluated data related to stops, searches, arrests, convictions, LFOs, incarceration, etc. The 2021 Task Force's Research Working Group concluded that "race still matters in ways that are not fair, that do not advance legitimate public safety objectives, that produce racial [inequities] in the criminal [legal] system, and that undermine public confidence in our legal system."
+Similarly, in 2017, the U.S. Commission on Civil Rights found that "unchecked discretion or stringent requirements to impose fines or fees can lead and have led to discrimination and inequitable access to justice" with evidence that "the impacts of these practices have been borne by communities of color..." and those experiencing financial poverty.

 Evidence suggests that people of color are more likely to have LFOs.
-A review of literature published from 1990 to 2019 stated that people of color are twice as likely to have unpaid LFOs, and one study found that Blacks are more likely to have their LFOs sent to collections.28 For example, one longitudinal study found that Blacks were three times more likely to report an increase in the amount of LFOs owed from 2 months after release to community to 8 months post-release compared to whites, suggesting racial biases may exist during community supervision as well.47
+A review of literature published from 1990 to 2019 stated that people of color are twice as likely to have unpaid LFOs, and one study found that Black people are more likely to have their LFOs sent to collections.23 For example, one longitudinal study found that Blacks were 3 times more likely to report an increase in the amount of LFOs owed from 2 months after release to community to 8 months post-release compared to whites, suggesting racial biases may exist during community supervision as well.42